Puc3k/LaravelHotelWebApp/readme.md

 /inprogress/
 Hello!
-This is a web application that I've created to learn Laravel during the online course.
+This is a web application that I'am creating to learn Laravel during the online course.